Deposit Account Agreement, Truth in Savings Disclosure (CDs), Schedule of Fees

 DEPOSIT ACCOUNT AGREEMENT

 1. INTRODUCTION.
 This Deposit Account Agreement (Agreement) contains the terms and conditions for each deposit account you have opened with us.
 This Agreement replaces all previous deposit account agreements.
 This Agreement describes your rights and responsibilities regarding your account, so please read it carefully and keep it (together with all changes) for future reference.
 Your account is also governed by, as applicable, the signature card, a rate and fee schedule (which may be in the form of a Schedule of Fees, Term Certificate of Deposit, or other schedule, herein after referred to in this Agreement as the Schedule), a Disclosure Statement, an Overdraft Privilege Disclosure, a Funds Availability Policy Disclosure, an Electronic Funds Transfer Disclosure and Card Holder Agreement, a Privacy Notice, other documents we may provide you, and our account rules and regulations.
 Each of these applicable documents and rules and regulations is part of this Agreement.
 By signing the signature card or maintaining an account with us, you agree to the terms and conditions of this Agreement.
 Your account is also subject to federal law and, to the extent not preempted by federal law, the laws of The Commonwealth of Massachusetts (Applicable Law).
 In this Agreement, the words you and your mean the person(s) (individually and collectively if more than one) or entity that maintains an account with us.
-The words we, our, and us mean Bridgewater Savings Bank.
+The words we, our, and us mean Bluestone Bank.
 This Agreement constitutes a binding contract between you and us for your deposit account relationship with us.
 Our deposit relationship with you is that of debtor and creditor.
 Neither this Agreement nor the deposit account relationship create a fiduciary, quasi-fiduciary or special relationship between you and us.
 We provide you with a copy of this Agreement when you open your account, or upon your request.
 If you have any questions about this Agreement or your account or, would like further information about our products and services or another copy of any of these materials, please visit any of our branch offices, or contact us at 508.884.3300.

 2. DEPOSIT ACCOUNTS.
 We offer a wide range of deposit accounts, all designed to meet your financial goals.
 From time to time, we may create new types of accounts to serve your changing needs.
 As our products and services change, we may discontinue certain accounts, and we reserve the right not to offer certain accounts without notice at any time.
 Discontinued products may not be reflected in our most current disclosures.